supamasS/cater-mate/README.md

 ### User

-- As a user, I want to add each item in the order, in terms of name, options, and quantity.
+- As a user, I want to add each item in the order, with the name and quantity.

+- As a user, I want to check out and add customer information after desired items have been added to the cart.

 - As a user, I want to see the total amount as I add each item so that I can tell the customer if needed.

+- As a user, I want to query the orders that need to be filled for a specific day so that I can give the information to the people who work in the kitchen.

-#### Not implemented in this version:
+#### Not implemented in this version

 - As a user, I want to have the kitchen pick sheet automatically created after I place an order.

 - As a user, I want to create an invoice as a pdf file so that I can send it to the customer.

-- As a user, I want to query the order that need to be filled for a specific day so that I can print the pick sheets for the kitchen.

 ### Admin

+- As an admin, I want to create a new menu item so that it's available on the menu.

 - As an admin, I want to view all the items on the menu listed with the price.

-- As an admin, I want to search the menu based on customer name, date, and location.

-- As an admin, I want to create a new menu item so that it's available on the menu.

-- As an admin, I want to edit a menu item in terms of name, description, and price, so that it's up to date.
+- As an admin, I want to edit a menu item in terms of name, description, and price, so that it's up-to-date.

-- As an admin, I want to delete a menu item so that it is no longer on the menu.
+- As an admin, I want to delete a menu item so that it is no longer available on the menu.

+- As an admin, I want to search the orders based on customer name, date, and location.

-#### Not implemented in this version:
+#### Not implemented in this version

-- As an admin, I want to view the quantity ordered for each menu item so I know which item is popular.
+- As an admin, I want to view the quantity ordered for each menu item so that I know which item is popular.

 - As an admin, I want to add a new ingredient so that it can be used as part of an item in the menu.